How to create a Net Promoter Score (NPS) action plan

 6. Execute the NPS action plan

-Once you have a plan with a set of actions to improve your score, it’s time to get to work.
+Once you have a plan with a set of actions to increase your score, it’s time to get to work.
 Bringing your team members along for the whole journey helps to increase employee engagement and for them to better understand why changes are occurring.
 Sharing the NPS data frequently and clearly can help motivate them to make the necessary changes.

 Depending on the changes, this stage can be quick or take months to develop and implement solutions.
 Customers may have brought up big, complicated issues or it could be small tweaks to products and services.
 Set yourself realistic timelines to execute your plan, related to the specifics of what it involves.